gorkafraga/CRS/Filenames.md

 ## Modality specific
 Here we need a summary of the main imaging *modalities* and the different *data types* they generate
  > issues:
- > disambiguate terms like: modality and  data types
+ > disambiguate terms like: field, modality and type

 ### SRµCT
 #### Speciment status [REQUIRED]